phalcon/documentation/docs/api/phalcon_mvc.md

 use Phalcon\Mvc\Model;
 use Phalcon\Messages\Message as Message;

-class Robots extends Model
+class Invoices extends Model
 {
     public function beforeSave()
     {
         if ($this->name === "Peter") {
             $message = new Message(
-                "Sorry, but a robot cannot be named Peter" );
+                "Sorry, but an invoice cannot be named Peter" );

             $this->appendMessage($message);